roman901/EpixUHC/README.md

 * Removed Deathmatch arena
 * Removed schematic support (because it's format changed)
 * Add title about the winner at the end of the match
+* Fixed some gameplay bugs and crashes
+* Removed dead and deprecated code